 Lubricated plug valves are manufactured in sizes ranging from DN 15 to DN 900.
 They are used in applications with pressures over 2500 psi.

 These plug valves are usually used for lower-pressure lines.
 These valves contain an elastomeric body liner or sleeve installed in the body cavity.
 The plug that is tapered and polished acts like a wedge and tends to press the sleeve against the body.
 Thus the sleeve reduces the friction between the plug and the body.

 There are three types of non-lubricated plug valves:

 - Lift-type plug valve

 - Fully lined plug valve

-    Lift type plug valve provides a mechanically lifting arrangement to disengage tapered plug from the seating surface to permit easy rotation.
+Lift type plug valve provides a mechanical lifting arrangement to disengage the tapered plug from the seating surface to permit easy rotation.
 The lifting can be achieved by an external lever.

-    The elastomer sleeved plug valve has an elastomer sleeve.
-It is a TFFE sleeve which surrounds the plug completely.
+The elastomer-sleeved plug valve has an elastomer sleeve.
+It is a TFFE sleeve that surrounds the plug completely.
 The elastomer sleeve is engaged and locked in place through a metal body.
 This sleeve has less coefficient of friction and is also self-lubricated.